haijiaolu/vol/docs/post/hebert-2015.md

 I looked up from my screen, surprised by the request.
-I looked around and saw this kid who aspired to be a developer and wanted me to call him "printf", which I felt was very stupid and gimmicky.
+I looked around and saw this kid who aspired to be a developer and wanted me to call him “printf”, which I felt was very stupid and gimmicky.
 He looked a bit like this:

 ![little printf, with a red and yellow tuque, similarly colored scarf, green coat, red mittens, and beige-yellow pants, standing in snow with a broken laptop at his sides](../images/printf/printf-nocover.png)